valderman/haste-compiler/README.md

 Known issues
 ------------

-* No 64-bit math yet.
-Use `Integer` if you need large integers.

 * Not all GHC primops are implemented; if you encounter an unimplemented primop, I'd be happy if you'd report it together with a small test case that demonstrates the problem.